plone/training/theming/theme-package.rst

    // include theme css as less
    @import (less) "business-casual.css";

-   // include our custom less
+   // include our custom css/less
-   @import "custom.less";
+   @import "main.less";

 Here we import a number of specific parts from the default Plone 5 Barceloneta theme.
 Feel free to comment out stuff that you don't need.

-At the bottom you can see that we import the ``business-casual.css`` as a LESS file, as well as our new ``custom.less`` file.
+At the bottom you can see that we import the ``business-casual.css`` as a LESS file, as well as our new ``main.less`` file.
 The ``business-casual.css`` comes from the downloaded static theme and is included to reduce the amount of CSS files.

-The ``custom.less`` will contain our custom styles and can look like this:
+The ``main.less`` will contain our custom styles and can look like this:

 .. code-block:: css